 Customer Reviews

 What have other customers had to say about this elliptical?
-Have I noticed any of the pros or cons mentioned within my own machine?
-Reading what others have to say as a whole can be beneficial to my review.
-Although I may have not run into a certain problem with my elliptical, plenty of others may have.
+Have we noticed any of the pros or cons mentioned within our own machine?
+Reading what others have to say as a whole can be beneficial to our review.
+Although we may have not run into a certain problem with our elliptical, plenty of others may have.
 It’s best to include other’s opinions (when appropriate) to give you the most honest information.

 There are countless ellipticals on the market that could be great for your home workout routine.
 However, an elliptical is really only good if you’re actually going to use it.